ppannuto/patpannuto.com/classes/2022/spring/cse141/index.md

 [Pat Pannuto](https://patpannuto.com) is the instructor and their office is [CSE 3202](https://cse.ucsd.edu/about/floormaps) (right in the corner).

+##### What should you call me?
+Most students call me Professor or Professor Pannuto or Dr. Pannuto.
+I also answer happily to &ldquo;Prof[essor] P.&rdquo;

+##### What should I call you?
+I should call you by your preferred name, with the correct pronunciation and any honorific or pronouns you choose.
+Please correct me (in the chat if there is one, out loud in class or in Zoom, or via email/Piazza after the fact – however you are most comfortable) if I ever make a mistake.

 #### TAs

  - Adithya Anand – ananand@ucsd.edu